xkbeyer/cdt-catch/README.md

 Installation
 ============
 Currently the plug in must be installed manually.
-To do this, copy the `catch-test.jar` (see releases) into the eclipse dropins folder.
+To do this, copy the `catch-testrunner.jar` (see releases) into the eclipse dropins folder.
 Hereafter start eclipse in a clean mode to refresh the installation.

 ```
-cp catch-tester.jar <path/to/eclipse>/dropins
+cp catch-testrunner.jar <path/to/eclipse>/dropins/.
 eclipse -clean
 ```
 If you need root rights (eclipse is installed in /usr/lib/eclipse), prefix the command sudo.